Baptism is the next step after you believe. At Community of Hope we offer two types of baptism.

 Publicly testifying about your faith in Jesus Christ through the sacrament of baptism helps firm up your faith and makes it more real to you.
 It also provides an opportunity to let your friends and family know how Jesus is working in your life.
 The New Testament describes several truths that are symbolically expressed when a believer is immersed in the water of baptism: your sins have been washed away, you’ve died and risen with Christ, and you’ve joined a new family – your church community.
 Please fill out the form below if you are interested in being baptized in our next believer’s baptism service.

-Our next baptism weekend is Saturday, September 9 and Sunday, September 10, 2017 at all services.
+Our next baptism weekend is Saturday, January 13, and Sunday, January 14, 2018 at all services on the West Campus.

 (Note that we generally do not do infant baptisms during believer’s baptism services.)